CMSgov/CMCS-DSG-DSS-Certification-Staging/Ongoing Reporting/Overview/readme.md

 Operational_Report_StateAbb_ModuleAbb_YYYY-MM-DD.xlsx

 The date used should be the date when the state submits its data file to the state’s metric folder located on CMS Box.
-The filename should use standard [state abbreviations]({{site.baseurl}}/Ongoing%20Reporting/State%20Abbreviations/) and [Module Type abbreviations]({{site.baseurl}}/Ongoing%20Reporting/Module%20Abbreviations/).
+The filename should use standard [State abbreviations]({{site.baseurl}}/Ongoing%20Reporting/State%20Abbreviations/) and [Module Type abbreviations]({{site.baseurl}}/Ongoing%20Reporting/Module%20Abbreviations/).
 For example, “Operational_Report_VA_CP_2022-01-22.xlsx”.

 ### Step 2: Submit to CMS Box